-Madison Snare died at the home of his daughter, Mrs. A. E. Weller of Marklesburg, Friday, March 20, 1931, after an illness of several months duration.
-He was aged 77 years, four months and twenty-three days.
+Madison Snare died home of his daughter, Mrs. A. E. Weller of Marklesburg, March 20, 1931, after an illness of several months duration. was aged 77 years, four months and twenty-three days.

-He is survived by the following children: D. H. Spare of Williamsburg; George Snare and Mrs. A. E. Weller of Marklesburg.
-Eight grandchildren and seven great grandchildren, and the following half brothers and sisters also survive: Mrs. John Kyle and Joseph Showalter of Huntingdon R. D.; Henry Showalter of Waterstreet; Mrs. Samuel Kipe of Williamsburg; and Mrs. Frank Lower of New York.
+He is survived by the following children: D. H. Spare of Williamsburg: George Snare Mrs. A. E. Weller of Marklesburg.
+Eight grandchildren and great grandchildren, and the following half brothers and sisters also survive: Mrs. John Kyle and Joseph Showalter of Huntingdon R. D.; Henry Showalter of Waterstreet; Mrs. Samuel Kipe of Williamsburg; and Mrs. Frank Lower of New York.

-Funeral services will be conducted by his pastor, Rev. A. B. van Ormer in the Lutheran church at Marklesburg on Monday at 4:00 o'clock p. m.
-Burial in Union cemetery.
+Funeral services will ducted by his pastor, Rev. A. B. van Ormer in the Lutheran church at Marklesburg on Monday at 4:00 o'clock p. m. in Union cemetery,

-Joseph Showalter relocated from sister Mary Kipe at Williamsburg to the vicinity of his sister Hetty Kyle outside Huntingdon where he was recorded in 1931 [Huntingdon Daily News, March 21, 1931]
+Joseph Showalter relocated from sister Mary Kipe at Williamsburg to the vicinity of his sister Hetty Kyle outside Huntingdon by 1931 [Huntingdon Daily News, March 21, 1931]